AreebUrRehman1/Famo-Group/README.md

 A website generated in seconds using the power of a modern AI tool.

 📄 Overview: -
-This repository serves as a practical test and demonstration of Hostinger, a tool I recently acquired to explore the capabilities of AI-driven website generation.
-The entire site, including its structure, content, and basic styling, was created in just a few seconds using only a descriptive text prompt.
+This repository contains the Famo Group Oman website, which I built using an AI-driven tool.
+With just a descriptive text prompt, the AI generated the site’s structure, content, and styling almost instantly.
+This project demonstrates how AI can be used for rapid website creation and prototyping.

 ✨ The Prompt:
 The website was generated using the following simple prompt: